debian-calibre/calibre/podofo/playground/README.md

 with no warranty.
 They are not frequently updated, may contain security flaws and be unsafe to use.
-The dependencies directory layout is also optimized to be used by the `CMakeLists.txt` in this folder and it's not recommeded to use them in a different way.
+The dependencies directory layout is also optimized to be used by the `CMakeLists.txt` in this folder and it's not recommended to use them in a different way.